Taoiseach

-The current Taoiseach is Leo Varadkar TD, leader of Fine Gael, who again took office on 17 December 2022 following a planned rotation as part of the coalition agreement between Fianna Fáil, Fine Gael, and the Green Party.
-Micheál Martin TD held the post from June 2020 until December 2022 as part of that agreement.
+The incumbent Taoiseach is Micheál Martin, TD, leader of Fianna Fáil, who took office on 23 January 2025, following the 2024 general election and an agreement between Fianna Fáil, Fine Gael and independent TDs.

 Overview

 Under the Constitution of Ireland, the Taoiseach is nominated by a simple majority of the voting members of Dáil Éireann.
-They are then formally appointed to office by the President, who is required to appoint whomever the Dáil designates, without the option of declining to make the appointment.
-For this reason, the Taoiseach may, informally, be said to have been "elected" by Dáil Éireann.
+The Taoiseach is then formally appointed to office by the President, who is required to appoint whomever the Dáil designates, without the option of declining to make the appointment.
+For this reason, the Taoiseach may informally be said to have been "elected" by Dáil Éireann.

 If the Taoiseach loses the support of a majority in Dáil Éireann, they are not automatically removed from office.
-Instead, they are compelled either to resign or to persuade the President to dissolve the Dáil.
-If the President refuses to grant a dissolution, this effectively forces the Taoiseach to resign.
-To date, no president has exercised this prerogative, although the option arose in 1944 and 1994, and twice in 1982.
+Instead, they are compelled either to resign or to persuade the President to dissolve the Dáil and call new elections.
+If the President "in his absolute discretion" refuses to grant a dissolution, this effectively forces the Taoiseach to resign.
+To date, no President has ever refused a dissolution, although the option to exercise this prerogative arose in 1944 and 1994, and twice in 1982.
 The Taoiseach may lose the support of Dáil Éireann by the passage of a vote of no confidence, or implicitly, through the failure of a vote of confidence.
 Alternatively, the Dáil may refuse supply.
 In the event of the Taoiseach's resignation, they continue to exercise the duties and functions of office until the appointment of a successor.

 The Taoiseach nominates the remaining members of the Government, who are then, with the consent of the Dáil, appointed by the President.
-The Taoiseach is authorised to advise the President to dismiss cabinet ministers from office; by convention the President follows this advice.
-The Taoiseach is further responsible for appointing eleven members of the Seanad.
+The Taoiseach may advise the President to dismiss cabinet ministers from office; the President does not have discretion on accepting such advice.
+The Taoiseach is also responsible for appointing eleven members of the sixty members of the upper house of parliament, the Seanad.

-The Department of the Taoiseach is the government department which supports and advises the Taoiseach in carrying out their various duties.
+The Department of the Taoiseach is the government department which supports and advises the Taoiseach in carrying out his or her various duties.
 The Taoiseach is assisted by one or more Ministers of State at the Department of the Taoiseach, one of whom is the Government Chief Whip.

 Salary

+The Taoiseach's salary is €248,773, as of 1 March 2025.

-Since 2013, the Taoiseach's annual salary is €185,350.
-It was cut from €214,187 to €200,000 when Enda Kenny took office, before being cut further to €185,350 under the Haddington Road Agreement in 2013.
+The Taoiseach's salary was cut from €214,187 to €200,000 when Enda Kenny took office in 2011 before being cut further to €185,350 under the Haddington Road Agreement in 2013.

 A proposed increase of €38,000 in 2007 was deferred when Brian Cowen became Taoiseach and in October 2008, the government announced a 10% salary cut for all ministers, including the Taoiseach.
 However this was a voluntary cut and the salaries remained nominally the same with both ministers and Taoiseach essentially refusing 10% of their salary.
 This caused controversy in December 2009 when a salary cut of 20% was based on the higher figure before the refused amount was deducted.
 The Taoiseach is also allowed an additional €118,981 in annual expenses.